 The expected credit loss model classifies Alaris' outstanding promissory notes and other assets in three stages based on their credit quality.
 Stage 1 represents the lowest credit risk and stage 3 represents loans that are credit impaired.
-As at December 31, 2021 the Trust had \$13.6 million (December 31, 2020 - \$20.9 million) of promissory notes and other assets classified as stage 1 and \$nil classified as stage 3 (December 31, 2020 - \$2.3 million).
+As at December 31, 2022 the Trust had \$nil (December 31, 2021 - \$13.6 million) of promissory notes and other assets classified as stage 1 and \$nil classified as stage 3 (December 31, 2020 - \$nil).
 There was a transfer of \$2.3 million from Stage 3 to Stage 1, as well as a bad debt recovery of \$4.0 million, during the year ended December 31, 2021.
-The transfer between stages and the bad debt recovery is due to the reduced risk of credit losses on the Kimco accounts receivable and the Kimco promissory notes.
-The Kimco promissory notes are recorded at their original face value as at December 31, 2021 due to this transfer between stages and the associated lower credit risk.
-The cumulative total credit loss provision as at December 31, 2021 is \$nil (December 31, 2020 - \$3.9 million).
+The transfer between stages and the bad debt recovery was due to the reduced risk of credit losses on the Kimco accounts receivable and the Kimco promissory notes.
+The Kimco promissory notes were recorded at their original face value as at December 31, 2021 due to this transfer between stages and the associated lower credit risk.
+The cumulative total credit loss provision as at December 31, 2022 is \$nil (December 31, 2021 - \$nil).